by Nebula Haze

 Best Nutrients for Coco

-- Coco does really well with either mineral nutrients or organic nutrient sources.
-With mineral (hydro) nutrients the plants tend to grow bigger and faster, but with the organic nutrients plants may produce buds with a more complex smell.
-Both types of nutrients produce very high-quality weed, and any differences are relatively small and often very hard to pin down.
-In our growing forum, many side-by-sed grow tests with organic vs hydroponic nutrients have given inconclusive results!
+- Coco does well with either mineral nutrients or organic nutrient sources.
+With mineral (hydro) nutrients the plants tend to grow bigger and faster because the nutrients get delivered to the plant in the most efficient form.
+It’s often said that organic nutrients result in buds with a more complex smell, but organic-grown plants are a little slower to grow.
+Both types of nutrients produce very high-quality weed, and any differences in the final product are relatively small and often very hard to pin down.
+In our growing forum, the side-by-side grow tests with organic vs hydroponic nutrients have given inconclusive results as far as bud quality!
+The most important thing to pay attention to when growing in coco is good watering practices and paying attention to pH.

 - Contains rich sources of micro-nutrients (to make up for what might have been found in the soil)